-On October 8th, as on every eighth day of the month, the community of the Sisters of Our Lady of Mercy in Gdansk will support married couples praying for offspring.
-From February this year, already over 200 married couples from Poland, Italy, France and the USA have enlisted for the prayer and 27 of them are already expecting children.
+On January 8th, as on every eighth day of the month, the community of the Sisters of Our Lady of Mercy in Gdansk will support married couples praying for offspring.
+From February 2017, already over 300 married couples from Poland, Italy, France and the USA have enlisted for the prayer and 54 of them are already expecting children, including one couple with twins coming up.
+One child – the little Jakub – was already born on November 8th.
+Two children, a boy and a girl, were adopted.
 Intentions asking for prayer for this purpose (names of married couples) can be sent by email at: email@example.com or through the fanpage of the “Kobieta jest boska” (Woman Is Divine) formation group.

 Sister Gaudia, Sr. Confida and Sr. Inga from the Washington and Boston communities of the Congregation of the Sisters of Our Lady of Mercy will participate in the SLS Conference organized by FOCUS (the Fellowship of Catholic University Students) in Chicago on January 2-6.
 It will bring together young Catholics who want to be more fully involved in the life of the Church and take or deepen their leadership for example, in organizing Bible meetings at their parish or university, teaching religion, going on missions, etc. The Conference will revolve around how to start this type of ministry, what is worth knowing, where to seek help, what kind of contacts are necessary and other practical advice.
 At the meeting, the Sisters will have a stand with a Merciful Jesus banner.
 They will accompany the youth, talk about St. Faustina and her spiritual heritage.